RubixML/Server/README.md

 | GET | /dashboard/events | Subscribe to the dashboard events stream. |
 | POST | /graphql | Query the server using GraphQL. |

-#### Web Client
+#### Server Analytics
-The HTTP server provides its own high-level user interface (UI) to the GraphQL API it exposes under the hood offering features such as server monitoring and data visualization.
+The HTTP server provides its own high-level user interface (UI) to the GraphQL API it exposes under the hood offering features such as server monitoring and traffic visualization.
 To access the web interface, navigate to `http://hostname:port` (or `https://hostname:port` if using a secure socket connection) using your favorite modern web browser.

 The example below is a screen capture of the server dashboard in dark mode.